neomjs/neo/resources/data/deck/learnneo/pages/guides/StateProviders.md

 }
 MainView = Neo.setupClass(MainView);
 </pre>
 Data props inside VMs can be nested.
-Our VM contains a `user` data prop as an object, which contains the nested props `firstname` and `lastname`.
+Our stateProvider contains a `user` data prop as an object, which contains the nested props `firstname` and `lastname`.

 We can bind to these nested props like before:</br>